Kinship Guardianship Assistance Payment (Kin-GAP) Program

 3. Review the case with the SCSW.

-4. Address and document the reason(s) for the caregiver not pursuing Kin-GAP, the need for continued court jurisdiction, and child welfare services and any efforts made to achieve a more permanent plan in the next status review report.
+4. Address and document the reason(s) for the caregiver not pursuing Kin-GAP, the need for continued court dependency jurisdiction, and child welfare services and any efforts made to achieve a more permanent plan in the next status review report.

-5. If court jurisdiction and child welfare services are no longer needed, ensure that there is Kin-GAP eligibility and all of the applicable required actions have been completed.
-Prior to making the Kin-GAP recommendation and termination of court jurisdiction, consult with the Kin-GAP Unit to determine if the case will be eligible for Kin-GAP benefits with consideration to whether the SOC 369 and SOC 369A were completed prior to the establishment of the guardianship.
+5. If court dependency jurisdiction and child welfare services are no longer needed, ensure that there is Kin-GAP eligibility and all of the applicable required actions have been completed.
+Prior to making the Kin-GAP recommendation and termination of court dependency jurisdiction, consult with the Kin-GAP Unit to determine if the case will be eligible for Kin-GAP benefits with consideration to whether the SOC 369 and SOC 369A were completed prior to the establishment of the guardianship.

 • The Kin-GAP Unit will determine the funding options, which may include state-funded Kin-GAP benefits.

-6. If after consulting with the Kin-GAP Unit, it is determined that the case is eligible for Kin-GAP and the upcoming court hearing is scheduled for more than 60 days in advance, submit a DCFS 4153, Juvenile Court Calendar Set-on Slip Dependency, to expedite the calendaring of the hearing and indicate in the upper right corner of the form "Kin-GAP CASE".
+6. If after consulting with the Kin-GAP Unit, it is determined that the case is eligible for Kin-GAP and the upcoming court hearing is scheduled for more than 60 days in advance, complete an Ex-Parte Application and Order and submit a walk-on request, as outlined Set-On/Walk-On Procedures.

 7. Submit the court report with signed copy of the SOC 369 and SOC 369A.